• Skip to primary navigation

 Instructions

-• Combine all the ingredients together except flour and oil.
-Mix well and refrigerate the ground meat for 1 hour.
+• In a large bowl, combine all the ingredients except for the flour and oil.
+Mix thoroughly, then cover and refrigerate the mixture for 1 hour.

-• Take out and serve with Tzaziki sauce, pita bread and Greek salad.
+• Remove the keftedes from the pan and serve with tzatziki sauce, pita bread, and a Greek salad.

 Nutrition